KILTprotocol/docs/docs/develop/07_dApp/04_verifier.md

 </TsJsBlock>

 With the challenge the server can construct the `request-credential` message.
-The request is sent to the light DID (`claimerSessionDid`) that is used to encrypt the messages (see [Session](03_session.md) for more information).
+The request is sent to the DID (`claimerSessionDid`) that is used to encrypt the messages (see [Session](03_session.md) for more information).

   {CreateRequestCredentialMessage}

 :::note Privacy

-The credential itself doesn't need to be issued to this DID since the light DID is only used to encrypt the messages.
+The credential itself doesn't need to be issued to this DID since the DID is only used to encrypt the messages.
-We don't use the full DID of the claimer to establish the encrypted communication, so that the claimer first can ensure the origin of the `request-credential` message.
+We don't use the DID of the claimer to establish the encrypted communication, so that the claimer first can ensure the origin of the `request-credential` message.

 :::